dirkroorda/laf-fabric/docs/texts/background.rst

 This data is not yet in LAF format.

-The `SHEBANQ <http://www.slideshare.net/dirkroorda/shebanq-gniezno>`_ project has converted the database into LAF (the conversion code is in `GitHub project wivu2laf <https://github.com/dirkroorda/wivu2laf>`_), and the resulting LAF resource is a file set of 2.27 GB, being predominantly linguistic annotations.
+The `SHEBANQ <http://www.slideshare.net/dirkroorda/shebanq-gniezno>`_ project has converted the database into LAF (the conversion code is in the package *emdros2laf*, which is included in LAF-Fabric), and the resulting LAF resource is a file set of 2.27 GB, being predominantly linguistic annotations.
 It is this LAF resource that is the reference context for LAF-Fabric.
 It is to be deposited into the DANS archive shortly, under an Open Access licence, with the